VoiceLayer/dispatch/README.md

            opts: [pool_size: 1]]
 ```

-When the application is started, the registry with the configured name will
+When the application is started, a supervisor with be started supervising
-be started.
-A supervisor with the `hashring` name above will be started to
-supervise each hash ring.
+a pubsub adapter with the name and options specified.

 ### Register a service